nataliesoul/sketch-filter/README.md

 In this guide you'll learn to create a simple camera effect that resembles ink sketch done on white paper.

-We're going to use a built-in shaders patches - easiestway to achive variety of atistic styles for Instagram camera.
+We're going to use a built-in shaders patches - easiest way to achive variety of atistic styles for Instagram camera.

 ### Setting up